Blog

 A 2020 study of medical and other healthcare education highlighted the issue of diversity and inclusion in enhancing patient care: “It is important to have a healthcare workforce which represents the tapestry of our communities as it relates to race/ethnicity, gender, sexual orientation, immigration status, physical disability status, and socioeconomic level to render the best possible care to our diverse patient populations.”

-The Association of American Medical Colleges (AAMC) observes that “research shows that a diverse and inclusive biomedical research workforce with individuals from historically excluded and underrepresented groups is critical to gathering the range of perspectives needed to identify and solve the complex scientific problems of today and tomorrow.”
+The Association of American Medical Colleges (AAMC) observes that “a diverse and inclusive biomedical research workforce with individuals from historically excluded and underrepresented groups in biomedical research is critical to gathering the range of perspectives needed to identify and solve the complex scientific problems of today and tomorrow.”
 When we think about the default white male research subject that guided medical research for so long, it’s easy to see why diversity is highly valued by medical schools.

 How can you best present this information in your application?